The Art of Accessorizing Your Home

 How to place decorative objects on a shelf

-Display decorative objects off center on shelves for a more casual look.Placing decorative objects off-center instead of centered is more pleasing to the eye and appears less studied.
+Display decorative objects off center on shelves for a more casual look.Placing objects off-center is more pleasing to the eye and appears less studied.

 Artists and photographers are all familiar with the golden section rule.